 Frequently Asked Questions

-To learn more about applying to U.S. colleges in general and getting settled in at American University specifically, please visit our our Office of International Student Services.
+To learn more about applying to U.S. colleges in general and getting settled in at American University specifically, please visit International Student and Scholar Services.

 What are the academic admission requirements?
 A 3.0 GPA on all previous course work and a minimum score of 7 on the IELTS or of 600 on the paper based TOEFL, 250 on the computer based TOEFL, or 100 on the internet based TOEFL.
 The Graduate International Gateway Program is available for students who score lower than these required scores (see below).
 The GRE is required for the MA in TESOL.